Puteri Indonesia 2022: Pre-quarantine

 The pre-quarantine of Puteri Indonesia 2022 was held from 11 May to 17 May 2022.
-Many activities, such as contestants introduction, sashing ceremony, makeup class, catwalk class, official photoshoot and videoshoot, choreography practice, and COVID-19 test, were done during this period of time.
+Many activities, such as contestant's introduction, sashing ceremony, makeup class, catwalk class, official photoshoot and videoshoot, choreography practice, and COVID-19 test, were done during this period of time.

 Quarantine

-The quarantine of Puteri Indonesia 2022 was held from 18 May to 26 May 2022.
+Quarantine was held from 18 May to 26 May 2022.
 A new version of the Borobudur Crown was introduced during the press conference on the first day.
 Other activities, such as welcome dinner, Fashion Show Indonesia Berbasis Budaya (Indonesian Fashion Show With Culture; including evening gown, talent, and traditional costume competition), Jakarta Muslim Fashion Week, visit to the Corruption Eradication Commission and National Agency of Drug and Food Control's office, psychology test, deep interview, and rehearsal, were also carried out.

 Selection committee

 There were nine selection committee members.